 MP for St Helens South and Whiston

-“A loyal Labour backbencher who occasionally rebels on major legislation.”
+“A loyal Labour backbencher who occasionally rebels, notably on welfare and immigration votes.”

-Marie Rimmer is the Labour MP for St Helens South and Whiston, first elected in 2015.
-She has served on a range of Commons committees, including the Public Accounts Committee and the Justice Committee, and she was Opposition Whip from 2020 to 2021.
+Ms Marie Rimmer has served as the Labour (Co-op) MP for St Helens South and Whiston since 2015.
+In Parliament she has sat on several committees, including the Public Accounts Committee and the Justice Committee, and she previously served as Opposition Whip (Commons) from 2020 to 2021.

 Generated 21 February 2026